sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 Optional parameters
 ~~~~~~~~~~~~~~~~~~~

-A special parameter default value is the ``OptionalParam``.
+A special parameter default value is the ``Optional``.
 It allows to
 execute a macro even the given parameter value is not specified by the user.

 So, here is an example how to define and use the optional parameter::

-    from sardana.macroserver.macro import Macro, Type, OptionalParam
+    from sardana.macroserver.macro import Macro, Type, Optional

     class count(Macro):

         param_def = [
             ['itime', Type.Float, 1, 'integration time'],
-            ['mntgrp', Type.MeasurementGroup, OptionalParam, 'MntGrp to use']
+            ['mntgrp', Type.MeasurementGroup, Optional, 'MntGrp to use']
         ]

         def run(self, itime, mntgrp):